Editor’s note: The article was updated in April 2018. Originally published in May 2016.

-Having an effective and efficient project management system in place is important for any company in the business of creating something new and useful.
-Software development, in particular, is a complex undertaking.
-There are innumerable steps, multiple project members and a potentially endless set of features at play.
+Having an effective and efficient project or workflow management system in place is important for any company in the business for creating something new and useful.
+There are countless steps, multiple team members and a potentially endless set of features at play.
 With so many moving parts, it’s important to have a system in place that will ensure thorough completion while optimizing efficiency and resources.

 With any project, a proper scope needs to be created in order to keep it on time, on budget and completed in full.
 An efficient way to create a project scope is through the process known as a work breakdown structure, or WBS.
 A work breakdown structure takes a highly involved project, activity or design and breaks it down into smaller manageable sections that can be easily allocated and tracked to completion.
 It is performed before any cost and time estimation is fully determined.
 In fact, the work breakdown structure is what determines the estimated time and money required to complete the desired outcome.
 This is also what is known as the project schedule.